SourceOfStrengers/Secure_chat_App/README.md

 ```
 Or just download the ZIP and extract it.

-2. 📦 Install Python (if not installed)
+### 2. 📦 Install Python (if not installed)

 Make sure Python 3 is installed:
 ```
 python --version
 ```
+If not, download from: https://www.python.org/downloads/